DamoM73/turtle_vid_tute/lesson_4.md

 - **Run** the code to check if your prediction was correct.
 - **Investigate** the code by using the debugger and stepping your way through the program.

+> **Arguments and Parameters**
+>
+> In programming discussions the terms **arguments** and **parameters** are often swapped around.
+It is safe to use either term, but they do have distinct meanings:
+>
+> - arguments are the values the main program passes to a function
+> - parameters are the variables named in the function definition

 ---

 Go through the code and replace the remaining `# move pen` blocks with a `move_pen()` call.